Havoc Demon Hunter Best Covenants, Soulbinds, and Conduits — Shadowlands 9.2.5

 Fodder to the Flame has a 1.6 RPPM chance to spawn a Demon that will last for 25 seconds, and when killed will deal heavy Shadow damage around it to enemy targets and spawn a Demon Soul.
 When collected, your damage is increased by 20% for 20 seconds.
 This Demon can also be instantly killed by your Throw Glaive.
 The lack of control this has compared to other options makes it less appealing, but on average will provide close to the same output as the other active ability choices.

-Fleshcraft was reworked in 9.0.5 into a 3-second channel on a 2-minute cooldown that generates a large absorb shield on you over its duration, and reduces damage taken by 20% while channeling.
+Fleshcraft is a 3-second channel on a 2-minute cooldown that generates a large absorb shield on you over its duration, and reduces damage taken by 20% while channeling.
 Its cooldown is also reduced by 1 second whenever you move near an enemy corpse.
 While it is not appealing to be stationary as any melee, the additional defensive benefits of this are significant and makes it one of the best Signature Abilities from any Covenant.

 Necrolord has big swings in how good or bad each pick is, and your options are fairly limited:

-- Bonesmith Heirmir — Ideal Havoc Tree: this was a standout Soulbind at launch due to Forgeborne Reveries and the burst potential granted via Heirmir's Arsenal: Marrowed Gemstone; but both of the patch 9.1 additions are quite underwhelming and as such she serves as the best of a bad bunch, but much the same as before.
+- Bonesmith Heirmir — Ideal Havoc Tree: remains a strong Soulbind at due to Forgeborne Reveries and the burst potential granted via Heirmir's Arsenal: Marrowed Gemstone.

 - 28 Jun.
 2021: Updated for Patch 9.1.